The Dual Space \(\mathcal{X}^*\)

 The Riesz Representation Theorem tells us that Hilbert spaces enjoy a perfect symmetry between vectors

 and covectors.
-Before we close this chapter, let us explore two important extensions of this idea:
+Before we close this page, let us explore two important extensions of this idea.

-Dirac's Bra-Ket notation (the physicist's language for the Riesz isomorphism) and the
+The first is Dirac's Bra-Ket notation, the physicist's language for the Riesz

 Dirac's Bra-Ket Notation